hinaloe/push7-subscribe-button/README.md

 # Feature #

 - put official button everywhare with shortcode
-- Various types of announcement under article
+- Various types of announcement under article (developing)
 - Add official or unified button into Jetpack Share Buttons(Shardaddy).
 - Use App ID set by Official Plugin, or your custom APP ID